 The Licensee shall notify the Board of any changes in Project phases and/or operating plans or conditions associated with this Project at least sixty (60) days prior to any such change.

 The Licensee shall, for all Plans submitted under this Licence, include a proposed timetable for implementation.
-Plans submitted cannot be undertaken without subsequent written Board approval and direction.
+Plans submitted cannot be undertaken without subsequent written Board approval and direction, subject to the following exception.
+Unless otherwise directed by the Board, Plans submitted may be undertaken without further Board approval and direction after a 60 day period has elapsed following submission by the Proponent.
 The Board may alter or modify a Plan if necessary to achieve the legislative objectives and will notify the Licensee in writing of acceptance, rejection or alteration of the Plan.

 Unless otherwise directed by the Board in writing, in the event that a Plan is not found acceptable to the Board, the Licensee shall provide a revised version to the Board for review within thirty (30) days of notification by the Board.